Toddez/ecs/README.md

 ## Workspace
 1. run `webpack --watch` in one terminal
-2. run `nodemon` in another terminal (install with npm install -g nodemon)
+2. run `nodemon` in another terminal (install with `npm install -g nodemon`)

-it will now automatically rebuild javascript modules and restart server on file changes
+it will now automatically recompile javascript and restart server on file changes